Amy-Hart-cybersec/Amy-Hart-cybersec/README.md

 ## Takeaway

 Even though SPF and DKIM technically passed, they passed for the service provider, not the impersonated brand.
 The attacker's tactic indicates trying to leverage higher reputation bulk-mailers to bypass filters that don't check for DMARC alignment.
 I identified the phishing attempt by performing a manual header audit.
-The use of Variable Envelope Return Path (VERP) in the Return-Path header further confirms he use of automated bulk-mailer software, an indicator of high-volume phishing campaigns.
+The use of Variable Envelope Return Path (VERP) in the Return-Path header further confirms the use of automated bulk-mailer software, an indicator of high-volume phishing campaigns.
 Successfully triaged the threat without interacting with embedded links or attachments.

 ## Mitigation Efforts
 1. **Triage:** Identified the mismatch between the Display Domain and the Signing Domain.